-WARNING: If you do not follow these instructions exactly, a fire or explosion may result causing property damage, personal injury or loss of life.
+WARNING: If you do not follow these instructions exactly, a fire or explosion may result causing property damage, personal injury or loss of life,

-- A. This appliance has a pilot which is lit by a piezo-electric spark gas ignition system.
-Do not open the inner door and attempt to light the pilot by hand. - B. BEFORE LIGHTING smell all around the appliance area for gas.
+This appliance has a pilot which must be lighted by hand.
+When lighting the pilot, follow these instructions exactly.

+BEFORE LIGHTING smell all around the appliance area for gas.
 Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.

-WHAT TO DO IF YOU SMELL GAS.
+WHAT TO DO IF YOU SMELL GAS

-- Do not try to light any appliance. - Do not touch any electric switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - C. Use only your hand to push in or turn the gas control knob.
-Never use tools.
-If the knob will not push in or turn by hand, don't try to repair it, call a qualified service technician.
-Force or attempted repair may result in a fire or explosion. - D. Do not use this appliance if any part has been under water.
-Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control which has been under water.
+- Do not try to light any appliance.
+Do not touch any electric switch; do not use any telephone in your building.
+Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department.

+Use only your hand to push in or turn the gas control knob.
+Never use tools, If the knob will not push in or turn by hand, don't try to repair it, call a qualified service technician.
+Force or attempted repair may result in a fire or explosion,

+Do not use this appliance if any part has been under water.
+Immediately call a a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control which has been under water.